vsheahan/MCP-Rise-Of-The-Invaders/README.md

 Sure, they performed well on test datasets.
 But test datasets are polite.
 Adversaries are not.

 So I built **MCP: Rise of the Invaders** - a framework that generates diverse, sophisticated adversarial prompts (MCPs = Model Controlling Prompts) and systematically tests detectors to find their blind spots.
+Spoiler: I found a lot of blind spots.

 **TL;DR**: I built an automated red team that throws 200 different attacks at detectors and measures what gets through.